 Accessible, high-quality health care is important for children, youth, and families to maintain their health and well-being.
 Health-care access and quality, a social determinant of health, includes having health insurance, regularly visiting a primary care doctor, seeing doctors for illness and injuries, receiving mental and behavioral health services, and responding to medical emergencies.
-Quality health care includes access to culturally responsive services and gender-affirming care.

-Promoting equitable health-care access within communities is a prevention strategy since being able to afford and access necessary services and address physical, mental, and behavioral conditions can help prevent maltreatment and child welfare system involvement.
+Promoting health-care access within communities is a prevention strategy since being able to afford and access necessary services and address physical, mental, and behavioral conditions can help prevent maltreatment and child welfare system involvement.
 Supporting families involves making sure they know how to find health care and collaborating across systems to remove barriers.

 Adjust the filters below to refine your list of resources.